-My current research charts the respacing of the built environment of Tokyo under the process of Japanese state-formation and empire-building.
+My book manuscript, Empire by Design: Tokyo and the Building of Japanese Modernity, charts the respacing of the built environment of Tokyo under the process of Japanese state-formation and empire-building.
 My most recent publication is "Paving Power: Western Urban Planning and Imperial Space from the Streets of Meiji Tokyo to Colonial Seoul" published in the Journal of Urban History in 2016.
 Other publications include "Trains, Modernity, and State-Formation in Meiji Japan" and "A Re-examination of the 'Shock of Hiroshima': The Japanese Bomb Projects and the Surrender Decision."

 In 2017-2018, I organized and hosted the UBC Meiji at 150 Project with the collaboration of colleagues in the Centre for Japanese Research, Department of Asian Studies, the Department of Art History, Visual Art & Theory, the Museum of Anthropology, and the Asian Library.